 “Alexa, play the song that goes ‘take a walk on the wild side’.”

 “Alexa, add milk to my shopping list.”

-What kinds of things can I ask the Google Assistant to do?
+What kinds of things can I ask Google Assistant to do*?

-To ask the Google Assistant a question, simply press and hold the voice assistant button to talk and release it when you’re done with your question.
-The Google Assistant will read you your notifications, like an audible lock screen.
-The Google Assistant also provides you with proactive notifications, such as an incoming text message, a meeting reminder and many others.
-You can get the Google Assistant to expand on these notifications with a single press, or you can reject them with a double press.
+To ask Google Assistant a question, simply press and hold the voice assistant button to talk, and release when you’re done with your question.
+Google Assistant will read you your notifications, like an audio lock screen.
+Google Assistant also provides you with proactive notifications, such as an incoming text message, a meeting reminder and many others.
+You can get the Google Assistant to expand on these notifications with a single press or reject them with a double press.
 You can ask for things like:

 “Play the news” or “Tell me the latest news.”